 (Model: Annalise Monson / Photog: Tameika Leslie / H&MUA: Tahnii Marquis)

 In the early stages of our rebranding, we enjoyed being invited to collaborate with three incredible people from Tasmania; Annalise, Tameika, and Tahnii.

 We were so excited by the ideas they had envisioned, so we had to jump on board without hesitation.
 It ended up becoming a genuinely gorgeous photoshoot showcasing the hard work and dedication to their industries that all three have become well known for a while, also wearing our wedding dresses at some incredible and beautiful spots in Tasmania.

 In the lead-up to our debut collection launch, our Brisbane-based fashion house was in full swing, with everyone putting their talents, skills, and passion to use so that we could bring our 'Keepsake' collection to life.
 Countless hours were poured into every gown by our talented team of seamstresses and designers to bring the vision of our first collection as Euphorie Studios to life.

 (Pictured: Euphorie Studios Creative Director Keoula with model Miné Coester)

-We were also fortunate enough to be able to work with Wedding & Bride magazine on a photoshoot debuting some of our 'Keepsake' collection pieces in print prior to our launch, worn by the beautiful Miné Coetser on location at The White House of Waterford in our home state of Queensland.
+We were also fortunate enough to work with Wedding & Bride magazine on a photoshoot—our first time debuting some of our 'Keepsake' collection pieces in print before our launch.
+The beautiful Miné Coetser wore all gowns on location at The White House of Waterford in our home state of Queensland.

-We were eventually chosen for the honour of being on the cover of the Wedding & Bride magazine's Queensland edition for the third time and we couldn't have been happier.
+We were eventually chosen for the honor of being on the cover of the Wedding & Bride magazine's Queensland edition for the third time, and we couldn't have been happier.

 (Pictured: our head seamstress Jan at Euphorie Studios)